awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-a-job-template.md

 1. In the **Job templates** pane, from the **Templates** dropdown list, choose **Custom job templates** or **System job templates**\.
 **Note**
-Custom job templates appear only in the region where they are created\.
-When you choose **Custom job templates**, you see only the job templates created in the region you chose at the beginning of this procedure\.
+Custom job templates appear only in the AWS Region where they are created\.
+When you choose **Custom job templates**, you see only the job templates created in the AWS Region you chose at the beginning of this procedure\.

 1. Choose the name of the job template that you want to use\.